agusmontero/agusmontero.github.io/_posts/2017-08-05-almundo-challenge.md

 I got my best final solution by incorporating a little local search on the previous solution trying to improve it.
 I managed to get down to **$63815.82** only by swapping the order of consecutive cities.

 An interesting observation is that it is possible to model the original (**complete**) problem using integer programming.
-With only a few hours left to finish the competition, a friend who was playing (*fedepousa*) share me the model he had built since he was going on vacation and could not spend more time in the competition.
+With only a few hours left to finish the competition, a friend who was playing (*fedepousa*) shared me the model he had built (since he was going on vacation and could not spend more time in the competition).
 This model was exact for the complete problem, but it is unthinkable to run it on the whole instance.
 I took his model and incorporated it as a local search operator, applying it in *chunks* of my best route.
 It is an expensive operator in terms of time, and applying it in sub-routes of 20 cities, every 20 cities, took a little less than 2 hours.
 Although the **optimum** in each chunk is being solved, there is a risk of deteriorating the total solution since the operator has no overall visibility of the route.
-A final combination of this operator, the simple swaps, and the optimal allocation that I presented before, was the one that left me in fourth place with a tour of **$63801.03**.
+A final combination of this operator, the simple swaps, and the optimal allocation that I presented before, was the one that got me in fourth place with a tour of **$63801.03**.
 Thanks *fedepousa*!

-Finally, I would like to mention that the time that I could use during the few days of the competition was limited, and surely there are infinite improvements on the proposed model.
-I also think it would be valuable to experiment with more local search operators (and in particular with the exact model for the whole problem).
+Finally, I would like to mention that he amount of time I was able to spend during the few days in which the competition took place, was limited.
+I am sure there are infinite improvements to the model I ended up with.
+Moreover, I think it would be valuable to experiment with more local search operators (and in particular with the exact model for the whole problem).

 # Literature
-If you liked the way I think about the problem, or feel curious about integer programming or the traveling salesman problem, I recommend:
+If you liked the way I tried to the problem, feel curious about integer programming or the traveling salesman problem, I recommend reading:

 * [Discrete-optimization](https://www.coursera.org/learn/discrete-optimization), an excellent course on Discrete Optimization (and integer programming in particular).
 * Cook, W. (2012).
 In pursuit of the traveling salesman: mathematics at the limits of computation.
 Princeton University Press.